ibm-cloud-docs/vfsa/vfsa-basics.md

    For the host (Ubuntu), use the `root` user ID and password.
 SSH to the Ubuntu host is only enabled on the private interface.
    {: note}

 If you do not see the "eye" icon, you might not have permission to view the password.
-Please check your access permissions with the account owner.
+Check your access permissions with the account owner.
 {: note}

-## vFSA command line basics
+## vFSA command-line basics
 {: #command-line-basics}

 The vFSA has a suite of CLI commands to configure firewall policies, routes, and all of the features that come with the product.
 More details can be found [here](https://docs.fortinet.com/document/FortiGate/7.4.1/administration-guide/896276/cli-basics){: external}.